1 year full-time or part-time equivalent.

 - fan and participant engagement.

-The Executive Master of Sport Business is delivered solely through Deakin's premium online learning platform.
+The Executive Master of Sport Business is delivered on Deakin's premium online learning platform.
 As such, it provides invaluable flexibility to ensure you can balance a busy schedule of study, life and work, regardless of whether you're based domestically or internationally.
 You'll be studying alongside fellow industry leaders, allowing you to build new networks while you learn.

 Six units are available over a duration of five weeks which ultimately allows you to study full-time and complete this course in just one year full-time, or in two years part-time.